juhasev/sample-ninja-help/quotas.md

 #### Turning enforcement off

 You can relax any quota cell to allow overage.
 This means that a panelist can start a survey even if the quota is full.
-This may be helpful in situations where target quotas are not known or there are multiple sample vendors supplying samples.
-Needless to say, if you can do this, then do it as it will provide a better overall experience for your panelists.
+This may be helpful in situations where target quotas are not known, or there are multiple sample vendors supplying samples.